Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

-- Asset tokenization has the potential to bring trillions of dollars of real-world value on to the blockchain
+- Asset tokenization has the potential to bring trillions of dollars of real-world value onto blockchain networks

 - Tokenized assets benefit from permissionless liquidity, open access, on-chain transparency, and reduced transactional friction compared to traditional assets

 - In order to properly function, tokenized assets require high-quality, reliable pricing data from secure and reliable oracles like Chainlink

 “Asset tokenization” is a term for the use of smart contract and blockchain technology to represent ownership or rights to an asset as a tradable, on-chain token.
 Though it most commonly refers to the tokenization of financial or fungible assets, such as shares in a company or a quantity of gold, asset tokenization can hypothetically refer to the tokenization of any material or nonmaterial thing possessing monetary value: everything from a piece of art to a patent to an hour of a skilled worker’s time.
 As such, asset tokenization is among the most promising use cases for blockchain, with the upper bound of asset tokenization market size potentially encompassing nearly all of human economic activity—a dollar number estimated to be worth well over a hundred trillion annually.